core-wg/senml-spec/draft-ietf-core-senml.md

 using SenML need to look at the overall context of how these formats will be used to decide if the security is adequate.
-In particular for sensitive sensor data and actuation use it is important to ensure that proper security mechanisms are used.
+In particular for sensitive sensor data and actuation use it is important to ensure that proper security mechanisms are used to provide e.g., data integrity, confidentiality, and source authentication as appropriate for the usage.

 The SenML formats defined by this specification do not contain any executable content.
 However, future extensions could potentially embed